 In this context, Fujirebio France has introduced the laboratory to the measurement of PIVKA-II (Protein Induced by Vitamin K Absence or Antagonist II), an inactive precursor of prothrombin.
 This marker, already well known and prescribed in East Asia, is proposed as an addition to the AFP test and medical imaging for the preclinical diagnosis of HCC.

 The Clinical Chemistry Department undertook a retrospective study in a cohort of 173 patients.
 HCC was diagnosed by criteria of imaging and/or histology.
-PIVKA-II and AFP were tested by chemiluminescent assays on LUMIPULSE® G600II (Fujirebio) and on Cobas e602 (Roche Diagnostics) analyzers respectively in serum samples taken close to the time of diagnosis of HCC in 57 patients or during follow-up of 116 patients with viral hepatitis or compensated cirrhosis.
+PIVKA-II was tested by chemiluminescent assay on the LUMIPULSE® G600II (Fujirebio) while AFP was tested by another chemiluminescent assay in serum samples taken close to the time of diagnosis of HCC in 57 patients or during follow-up of 116 patients with viral hepatitis or compensated cirrhosis.
 The study demonstrated a better performance of PIVKA-II compared to AFP for HCC diagnosis.